-Ask for certification (Bubble and/or Airdev)
+Ask for certification from Bubble

 Why Hiring the Right Bubble Developer Matters